ManojChandran/Object_Oriented/Chapter 2 - Object and Class/README.md

    float height, weight;     // Class body
 }
 ```
-Declaration constitutes following parts,
+CLASS declaration constitutes following parts,
-* Modifier
+* Modifier - defines access privillege of the class.
-* class keyword
+* class keyword - Communicates to compiler following piece of code, represents class definition.
-* Class name
+* Class name - defines the name of the class.
-* Class body
+* Class body - definition of class itself.

+note: above description is true for any language you learn, these four parts constitute a class.

 # Object creation

-Create an Object from class using "new" keyword.
+We clearly understood class defintion, now its time to create an Object.
+In JAVA, we use "new" keyword.

 ```java
 class Human {